Thank you for your interest in The Grayson School!

 The admissions timeline is available here.
 An interview appointment will be scheduled once all of your application materials have been received.
 Please see our detailed description of the parent and child interviews here.

-Following the January 15 deadline, applications will be considered on a rolling basis, after the priority applications have been processed.
+Applications are considered on a rolling basis, after priority applications (received by January 15) have been processed.

 Once we have reviewed your child’s application materials, we may ask for supplemental documents.
 Please know that this is a typical part of the process; we want to work with families to gain the most thorough understanding of each child’s strengths and needs as a gifted learner.